 The key to long-term recovery is to improve one’s physical and mental health.
 For many who are in recovery from drug addiction and mental health issues, exercise and meditation can provide a useful tool in helping people regain balance to the body, mind, and soul.
 The combination of exercise and meditation strengthens the body while allowing people to increase their awareness, self-confidence, and self-esteem.
+You can learn more about the benefits of meditation at Samvara Meditation.

 The following article explores the benefits of exercise and meditation for mental health.